Purelove87/hello-world/README.md

 # hello-world
 #It's just an exercise.
-#add new brach，to learn how to work about branch.
+#add new branch，to learn how to work about branch.
+#add branch decription.